BrunoEze16/BrunoEze16/README.md

 - Improving my portfolio and GitHub presence
 - Exploring modern JavaScript frameworks
 - Looking for my first professional opportunity in web development

-📫 How to reach me:
-- Email: [your.email@example.com]
-- LinkedIn: [linkedin.com/in/yourprofile]
-- Portfolio: [your-portfolio-link]

----

-> “Code is like humor.
-When you have to explain it, it’s bad.” – Cory House